RoboticExplorationLab/Altro.jl/docs/src/quickstart.md

 ## 5. Define the problem
 With the dynamics model, discretization, objective, constraints, and initial condition defined, we're ready to define the problem, which we do with `TrajectoryOptimization.Problem`.
-Here we can also specify an integrator, which we choose to be a 4th-order Runge-Kutta method.
 ```@example car
-prob = Problem(model, obj, xf, tf, x0=x0, constraints=cons, integration=RK4)
+prob = Problem(model, obj, x0, tf, xf=xf, constraints=cons)
 nothing # hide
 ```
-Initialization is key to nonlinear optimization problems.
+Initialization is key when nonlinear optimization problems with gradient-based methods.
 Since this problem is pretty easy, we'll just initialize it with small random noise on the controls and then simulate the system forward in time.
 ```@example car
 initial_controls!(prob, [@SVector rand(m) for k = 1:N-1])
 rollout!(prob)   # simulate the system forward in time with the new controls